econrad003/yaMazeImp/README.md

 * *cylinder\_grid* - a modified rectangular grid of square cells in which the east and west edges are identified.
 * *masked\_grid.py* - a grid which mirrors part another grid, essentially producing a subgrid.
 Actions in the subgrid are mirrored in the parent.
 * *moebius\_grid* - a modified rectangular grid of square cells in which the east and west edges are identified with a twist, resulting in a Moebius strip
+* *multilevel\_grid.py* - a simple multilevel rectangular grid, with optional weaving.
+Levels are connected by stairwells.
 * *ortho\_delta\_grid.py* - a grid of right triangular cells arranged in a rectangle
 * *ortho\_sigma\_grid.py* - a grid of regular hexagonal cells arranged in an approximate rectangle, much like a beekeeper's honeycomb
 * *ortho\_upsilon\_grid.py* - a grid consisting of alternating regular octagonal cells and square cells, arranged in an approximate rectangle